 By this point, trust should already be established.
 Now, it’s time to turn up the charm and persuasion.
 Think about how you can sweeten the deal to make it irresistible.

-Consider offering a discount, throwing in an enticing freebie, or providing a special promotion just for them.
+Consider offering a discount, throwing in an enticing freebie, a clear roadmap of the next steps or providing a special promotion just for them.
 You want to offer value that they simply can’t resist.
 It’s about making the deal even more appealing, helping them see the immediate and long-term benefits of choosing you.

 So, go ahead, put those final touches on your pitch, and get ready to close the sale like a pro.
-With the right strategy and a dash of creativity, you’ll have your customer saying yes in no time!
+With the right strategy and a dash of creativity, your customer will say yes in no time!

 Important Sales Pipeline Metrics